hdbhandari/hyperledger-fabric-basics/basics-102/readme.md

 ## Create a new Fabric Environment

 - Now we will delete all the unnecessary files and directories and create a minimum directory structure
-- Navigate to the directory where above commands were executed
+- I have executed above commands from my home directory

 `cd ~`

-`sudo chmod 777 basics-102`
+`sudo chmod 755 basics-102`

-`sudo cp -r fabric-samples/bin/ hyperledger-fabric-basics/basics-102/`

 `sudo cp -r fabric-samples/config/ hyperledger-fabric-basics/basics-102/`